 But despite the risk, many still use technical analysis because when you win, you win big, provided you know what you’re doing, of course.

-That’s why technical analysts are usually seasoned investment veterans who have an eye for the tiniest changes in the company’s shares.
+That’s why technical analysts are usually seasoned investment veterans who have an eye for the tiniest changes in the company’s shares as explained here among other things.
 They also usually invest in enormous numbers because there’s a chance of a lucrative return if their analysis pays off.
+In addition, see here how to reap more than you expected during a stock market crisis.

 Using Fundamental and Technical Analysis Together